IATI/IATI-Developer-Documentation/xquery.rst

 .. _xquery:

-Useful xquery queries
+Useful XQuery queries
 =====================

-A good graphical interface for running these is `BaseX <http://basex.org/>`_.
+XQuery is a query language for querying XML files.
+This page provides some useful example queries for working with IATI data.
+A good graphical interface for running these queries is `BaseX <http://basex.org/>`_.

+Many of the queries below are also valid XPath, since XPath is a subset of XQuery.

 Activities missing information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-which activities are missing the Implementing Org?
+Which activities are missing the Implementing Org?

 .. code-block:: xquery

      //iati-activity[not(participating-org/@role='Implementing')]

-which activities are missing Commitments?
+Which activities are missing Commitments?

 .. code-block:: xquery